bdraco/yalexs/README.md

 # If AuthenticationState is BAD_PASSWORD, that means your login_method, username and password do not match

 # If AuthenticationState is AUTHENTICATED, that means you're authenticated already.
 If you specify "access_token_cache_file", the authentication is cached in a file.
-Everytime you try to authenticate again, it'll read from that file and if you're authenticated already, Authenticator won't call August again as you have a valid access_token
+Everytime you try to authenticate again, it'll read from that file and if you're authenticated already, Authenticator won't call Yale Access again as you have a valid access_token

 # If AuthenticationState is REQUIRES_VALIDATION, then you'll need to go through verification process